 Giving Your Ears to the Living

-For years I listened to the same music.
-90s hip-hop.
-Fleetwood Mac on repeat.
-An embarrassing amount of 80s pop.
+For years I listened to the same music: 90s hip-hop, Fleetwood Mac on repeat, an embarrassing amount of 80s pop.
 If you'd asked me why, I had a ready answer: modern music just isn't as good.
 The classics are classics for a reason.

-I'm in complete awe of these artists.
-The talent, the authenticity, the rawness.
+These artists blow me away.
 You can hear that the songs cost something to write.

 I've been listening while I work, for months now.
 And I've enjoyed my work more than I have in years.
-Not because the music makes me productive.
-But because it makes me feel something while I'm working.
+Not because the music makes me productive, but because it makes me feel something while I'm working.

 The people making music right now haven't had that yet.
 Some of them might never get it.
 And there's something that feels right about giving your attention to the ones who are still building.